Online Safety

 Safety monitoring vs. spying: Balancing protection and privacy for kids

 Online safety monitoring poses an ethical dilemma for many parents.
-The question often arises about how to balance a child's right to privacy with a parent or guardian's responsibility to protect them in the digital world.
+The question often arises about how to balance a child's right to privacy with a parent or guardian's responsibility to protect them in their digital world.

 He believes parents and guardians have a duty to protect their kids from online danger and wanted to create an easy, and less intrusive, way for that to happen.
+"My view is that real issues seldom appear in real-time, out of the blue.
+The real crisis issues we have to respond to begin with signals weeks/months/days beforehand.
+I truly beleive we can capture those signals that form a pattern of risk that we can step in before they become insurmountable," says Joey co-founder, Grant Callaghan

 Monitoring apps, location tracking and social media checks can help parents intervene before harm occurs.
 Young children lack the experience to recognise when there is a potential danger.
 Apps such as Joey, combined with parental controls, can help protect against cyberbullying, inappropriate content, scams and even predators.